Statistical Inference Based on a New Weighted Likelihood Approach: Introduction

-One of the first approaches to using weighted likelihood estimation based on discrepancy between the data and the assumed model was presented by \cite{green1984iteratively}.
-This was farther refined by \cite{lenth1987consistency} who updated the discrepancy function using Huber's $\psi$ function \citep{huber1964robust}. \cite{field1994robust} proposed to downweight only the observations lying outside the central $(1-2p)\%$ of the distribution, $0 < p \leq 1/2$.
-They consider weights based on the empirical cumulative distribution function. \cite{markatou97,markatou98} considered a weighted likelihood approach to estimation based on weights that provide a quantification of the magnitude and sign of the Pearson residual, and are generally linked to a residual adjustment function employed in minimum disparity estimation; See \cite{lindsay94} and \cite{basu94}.
-This is a very useful procedure that simplifies the estimation technique of minimum disparity estimation, specially in continuous models.
-In particular, the estimating function is reduced to a sum over the observed data rather than an integral over the entire support.
-The \cite{markatou97,markatou98} papers remain the pioneers in this particular area of research based on weighted likelihood.
+One of the first approaches to weighted likelihood estimation based on discrepancies between the data and the assumed model was presented by \cite{green1984iteratively}.
+This was further refined by \cite{lenth1987consistency} who updated the discrepancy function using Huber's $\psi$ function \citep{huber1964robust}. \cite{field1994robust} proposed to downweight observations lying outside the central $100\times(1-2p)\%$ of the distribution, $0 < p \leqslant 1/2$. \cite{markatou97,markatou98} considered a weighted likelihood approach to estimation based on weights quantifying the magnitude and sign of the Pearson residual linked to a residual adjustment function employed in minimum disparity estimation; see \cite{lindsay94} and \cite{basu94}.
+The pioneering works of \cite{markatou97,markatou98} provide a useful procedure that simplifies the estimation technique of minimum disparity estimation, specially in continuous models.
+In particular, the estimating function is reduced to a sum over the observed data rather than an integral over the entire support. \citet{gervini2002class} represent another important work in this spirit.